cloneforyou/business-link/README.txt

 I've thought it an idea to update this when a section is completed to show progression.

-02 Jun 17 : Starting up > VAT > Introduction to VAT *section
-15 May 17 : Finance and grants > Financial planning and accounts > Financial and management accounts the basics > *section 14 May 17 : Employment and skills > Employment checks > Ensuring your workers are eligible to work in the UK
+10 Jun 17 : Starting up VAT How to complete your vat return box by box *section 02 Jun 17 : Starting up > VAT > Introduction to VAT *section 15 May 17 : Finance and grants > Financial planning and accounts > Financial and management accounts the basics > *section 14 May 17 : Employment and skills > Employment checks > Ensuring your workers are eligible to work in the UK